This project is established in honor of Israel's 75th Independence Day (2023).

 Objectives of the Project

-• The portal allows owners of historical objects to digitally share their treasures and assets with the public (sometimes even anonymously, and without the need for physical display spaces, storage warehouses, transportation and insurance).
-Broad online exposure of the people and bodies engaged in the preservation, accessibility and distribution of Israeli native materials (including private individuals who own historical memorabilia and family collections) - encourages and cherishes their work, and enables the public to enjoy the precious objects they have accumulated.
+The portal offers a unique platform for owners of historical artifacts to digitally share their treasures with the public, without the need for physical exhibition spaces, storage facilities, transportation, and insurance costs.
+Farther more, broad online exposure (thorough this portal) to people and bodies engaged in the preservation, accessibility and distribution of Israeli native materials (including private individuals who own historical memorabilia and family collections) - encourages and cherishes their work, and enables the public to enjoy the precious objects they have accumulated.
+Note: Identifying individuals actively involved in collecting Israeliana and persuading them to share their collections pose common challenges.
+Nevertheless, our initiative, built upon our extensive knowledge, experience, and professional reputation, significantly enhances the feasibility of these endeavors.

-• For many years, groups and subcultures were excluded from the institutional historical pantheon of the State of Israel, as a result of discrimination, distance from centers of power and lack of awareness.
-The Israeliana portal contributes to rectifying this situation by publishing heritage items of those who once belonged and of those who still belong to the cultural periphery.
-For example, Jews originating from Muslim countries, immigrants from the former Soviet Union and Ethiopia, Druze, Arabs, ultra-orthodox or national-religious.
-The information in the portal is an effective tool not only for preserving and making their culture and heritage accessible to the general public, but also for conveying the moral message: Israeli culture consists of a rich and diverse mosaic of memories, customs, habits and identities.
-In this manner, we can contribute to the development of social sensitivity to others (tolerance, acquaintance and knowledge of your neighbors, including their memories) and to a sense of mission and commitment to the Israeli society.
+For many years, certain groups and subcultures were marginalized from the mainstream historical narrative of the State of Israel, primarily as a result of discrimination, geographical distance from centers of influence, limited access to resources and lack of awareness.
+The Israeliana portal will play a contractive role in rectifying this historical imbalance by showcasing the heritage materials of those who were previously excluded, and in some cases, continue to be at the cultural periphery of Israel.
+These include Jews originating from Muslim countries, immigrants from the former USSR and Ethiopia, the Druze community, Arab citizens, as well as the ultra-Orthodox and national-religious sectors.
+This multicultural information is an effective tool not only for the preservation and accessibility of their culture and heritage, but also for conveying the profound message Israeli culture is a vibrant and multifaceted tapestry of memories, traditions, and identities.
+In doing so, we aim to foster greater social empathy towards others, promoting values like tolerance, a deeper understanding of diverse experiences, and a sense of duty and commitment to society.

-• The portal is an anchor for building a growing pool of diverse learning activities for high schools and academic institutions, as well as for the general public - including fun activities (Edutainment) as well as thinking and creativity games.
+The portal is an anchor for building a growing pool of diverse digital educational activities for schools and academic institutions, as well as for the general public - including educational entertainment sessions (edutainment) and thinking and creative games.

 The Israeliana Portal - Structure and Contents

-An introductory button is pinned to each exhibition and includes one of two options: a link to an internet' information source or a link to an information page or article prepared specifically for the exhibition in the portal.
+An introductory button is pinned to each exhibition and includes one of two options: either a link to an existing, relevant online textual information source or a link to a an information page or article created specifically for the exhibition within the portal.

 Why Now?